Trevor Huddleston (racing driver): Racing career

 Huddleston moved to Sunrise Ford's No. 6 in 2020 and remained in the ride for 2021.
+He did not score any wins during this time and finished fourth and sixth in the points standings respectively.

-For 2022, after he lost his ride to Tanner Reif, he joined the first Irwindale race for his family-owned team High Point Racing in the No. 50 Ford.
+In 2022, after he lost his ride to Tanner Reif, he joined his family-owned team High Point Racing in the No. 50 Ford for the first Irwindale race, where he finished sixth.
+He would also run Kern County and the second Irwindale race, finishing seventh and third respectively.

+In 2023, Huddleston drove the High Point Racing No. 50 full time.
+He would win a race at his home track of Irwindale.
+Huddleston finished a career high third in the points standings.

+Huddleston returned to the No. 50 in 2024.
+He would win back to back races at Madera Speedway and All American Speedway.
+For the second season in a row, he would finish third in the points standings.

+For 2025, Huddleston got to a hot-start, winning the first race at Kern, then later winning at Kern again, followed by winning back-to-back races at Madera Speedway and the Las Vegas Bullring.

 Personal life

 Huddleston attends Moorpark College.
 His father, Tim, was also a track champion at Irwindale.
+Huddleston proposed to his girlfriend, Nastasia Dodd, in victory lane after winning the 2024 West Coast Stock Car Motorsports Hall of Fame 150 at Madera Speedway, the track where they met.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)